Tips: Screen Sharing & Wireless Presentation on Meetboard® Interactive Display

 Nowadays, bringing your own device or BYOD is happening daily in meeting rooms.

-So today, I will show you how to use AirPlay, Chromecast, and Miracast to do screen mirroring from your own personal devices into Meetboard, so you can do wireless presentations without the need for additional software or external devices.
+Today, I will show you how to use AirPlay, Chromecast, and Miracast to do screen mirroring from your own personal devices on Meetboard®, so you can do wireless presentations without the need for additional software or external devices.

 Table of Contents: